ADM-3A: Hardware

 The 5×7 dot matrix characters are displayed in amber, green, or white phosphor on black (the cursor is 7×9).
 The keyboard has 59 keys.
 The 12-inch monochrome CRT is mounted in the top half of the case, which is hinged in the back and opens like a clamshell.
 The CRT was typically made by Ball Brothers.

 Unlike later terminals, such as the VT100, the ADM-3A does not use a microprocessor in its implementation, but instead uses TTL.
 It does, however, use RAM chips, rather than the circulating memory used by earlier terminals, such as the Datapoint 3300.

 Legacy

-The use of the HJKL keys for moving the cursor in the vi editor and its descendants originated from the ADM-3A, University of California, Berkeley's Teletype Model 33 replacement, just prior to the vi editor's creation; the cursor-movement arrows were printed on those four keys.
+The use of the HJKL keys to move the cursor in the vi editor and in vi's descendants originated on the ADM-3A. vi was created at the University of California, Berkeley, shortly after the university began replacing the Teletype Model 33 with the ADM-3A the cursor-movement arrows were printed on those four keys.
 The Home key and tilde label printed on the key may have additionally led to the establishment of the tilde character ("~") as the representation of the home directory in many Unix shells.
-The caret character is also commonly used to represent the beginning of line or "home" position in regular expression dialects.
+The caret character is also commonly used to represent the beginning of line or "home" position in regular expression dialects; however, this was already being used by ed(1) in Unix v6, released in 1975, and in the Ritchie & Thompson qed editor from 1970.